jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 Data for 2019 and FY20 could be found for over 1,000 airports (excluding those with no traffic in either period).

-Of these, 505 saw an increase in traffic for the two periods, though as the histogram below shows, the changes where often marginal when compared to the losses.
+Of these, 505 saw an increase in traffic for the two periods, though as the histogram below shows, the changes were often marginal when compared to the losses.

 ```
 dfDROPNA = dfMATRIX.copy()